thomasstrassmann/dacapo/README.md

 What can not be implemented within the project, just because of lack of time?
-*
+* An internal message service (messages will be sent via mail)
+* A direct payment option (seller and buyer must coordinate the transaction themselves)

-The scope, in terms of content, will stretch over  components.
+The scope, in terms of content, will stretch over 16 Routes (and one 404 page):
+* Home
+* Login
+* Signup
+* Instruments (list page)
+* Instruments (create / add page)
+* Instruments (edit page)
+* Instrument (detail page)
+* Bookmarks (list page)
+* Wanted (list page)
+* Wanted (create / add page)
+* Wanted (edit page)
+* Wanted (detail page)
+* Profile (detail page)
+* Profile (edit username page)
+* Profile (edit credentials page)
+* Profile (edit profile page)

+To what extent which page contributes to the fulfillment of the user stories can be seen in the sprint board.
+Here, all user stories are linked to the pages by means of labels.

+There are also a lot of components involved in fulfilling the user stories:
+* Asset
+* Avatar
+* BackButton
+* TopButton
+* Contact
+* EditDropdown
+* NavBar
+* NotFound
-*
+* Star

+To what extent which component contributes to the fulfillment of the user stories can be seen in the sprint board.
+Here, all user stories are linked to the component by means of labels.

-Here, further pages are omitted too due to time constraints.
+Here, further pages and components are omitted too due to time constraints.
 How the individual pages are composed is outlined in the structure section next.

-components  --> according user story...

 ---
 ### Structure